The xvars and yvars arguments are tidyselect expressions (see

 tidyselect syntax) that

-, the function creates a tibble with one column, var
+If yvars is NULL, the function creates a tibble with one column, var,

 such cases, self-combinations (a column paired with itself) are removed